RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 ![image alt <>](/pics/server-4xeth-to-2xsw-diagram.png)

-Let's consider a scenario, where we have a server with four 25Gbps interfaces: eth0, eth1, eth2, eth3 and we are connecting it to the data center network in a redundant manner via two network devices SW1 and SW2.
+Let's consider a scenario, where we have a server with four 25Gbps interfaces: eth0, eth1, eth2, eth3 and we are connecting it to the data center network in a redundant manner via two network devices: SW1 and SW2.
-When everything is working, server has 100Gbps connection to the network.
+When everything is working, the server has a 100Gbps connection to the network.
 When one of the switches is down, we can use only half of that.

 ## L2/MLAG - typical traditional scenario and issues